MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-teach-q-and-a.md

 1. In **Q&A setup**, go to the **Synonyms** section to manage nouns.

 2. Delete any terms that you no longer want.
 Currently, you can't edit terms.
 To redefine a term, delete the term and define it.
-You can use the new Copilot suggestions feature for help adding more synonyms.
-For more information see [Enhance Q&A with Copilot for Power B](q-and-a-copilot-enhancements.md).
+You can use the new Copilot suggestions feature for help with adding more synonyms.
+For more information, see [Enhance Q&A with Copilot for Power B](q-and-a-copilot-enhancements.md).

     :::image type="content" source="media/q-and-a-tooling-teach-q-and-a/qna-manage-terms.png" alt-text="Screenshot of the Manage terms page with the term named factory defined." lightbox="media/q-and-a-tooling-teach-q-and-a/qna-manage-terms.png":::